multiverse-os/oht/README.md

 Easy public chat sharing is important, possibly through the use of expirable human readable mnemoics to join chat.

+**Decentralized Database** - A DHT sharded across participating peers as encrypted blocks.
+DHT should feature private shards and shards with expiration timers.

-**Database** - The DHT for the peers and files are cached locally using encrypted BoltDB databases.
-Memory only cache may be a desirable feature in the future.
+**Local Database** - The DHT for the peers and files are cached locally using encrypted BoltDB databases.
+Alternatively, a memory only cache may be used.

-**Filetransfer** - A basic system to do file transfer between peers, 1-to-1 and m-to-n.
+**File Transfer** - A basic system to do file transfer between peers, 1-to-1 and m-to-n.
 Files should be broken into blocks, tracked using merkel trees and transfered in a manner similar to torrents.
 Can implement using existing torrent code or leverage existing storage networks.

 **Streaming** - 1-to-1 peer streaming of data/music/video, possibly using WebRTC. *WebRTC* can be intergrated using existing websockets p2p connections, the onion address bypasses the need for NAT transversal, allowing serverless p2p webRTC connections to be established without a stun/turn server.
 WebRTC must be modified to only offer onion service ice candidates, early research has begun on this topic.